matkosoric/deploy-databricks-with-terraform/README.md

 5. Allow Contributor access to Service Principal for the resource group
 6. Allow Contributor access to Service Principal for storage account
+7. Create environment CLEAN_UP, and add yourself as reviewer to have manual approval for decommissioning resources
-7. Save authentication credentials in GitHub secrets, along with tenant ID and administrator mail that will enable you to log in automatically:
+8. Save authentication credentials in GitHub secrets, along with tenant ID and administrator mail that will enable you to log in automatically:

    * SERVICE_PRINCIPAL_ID